-- Misconduct by a pupil that occurs off school district property but is connected to activities or incidents that have occurred on school district property; and - Misconduct by a pupil that, regardless of where it occurs, is directed at a district official or employee or the property of an official or employee. - Unruly charges may be filed in juvenile court against a student who continually violates the Student Conduct Code.
+- 1. Misconduct by a pupil that occurs off school district property but is connected to activities or incidents that have occurred on school district property; and - 2.
+Misconduct by a pupil that, regardless of where it occurs, is directed at a district official or employee or the property of an official or employee. - 3.
+Unruly charges may be filed in juvenile court against a student who continually violates the Student Conduct Code. - 4.
+Students are duly informed that their behavior may be monitored on buses, school property and/or adjacent property by security cameras.